Aug 15

 2. Why did you write down these specific memories?

-We all have a number of interests but often, we do stuff on autopilot.
-By writing down your positive experiences, you can shed light on the "why" behind each.
 What was it about that trip to the Lake District that inspired you?
-Why has that conversation all those years ago stuck around in your mind for so long?
+Why has that conversation from years ago stuck in your mind for so long?

 3. Look for common themes